Poland - Country Commercial Guide

 Assessment of Current Buyer Behavior in Market

 The main drivers for online shopping remain unchanged: 24/7 access, convenient payment and delivery options, and returns.
-In addition to increased interest in e-commerce due to the pandemic, online shops continue to benefit from Poland’s retail shopping being severely restricted on Sundays.
+In addition to increased interest in e-commerce due to the Covid pandemic, online shops continue to benefit from Poland’s retail shopping being severely restricted on Sundays.
 The peak of online shopping is in November and December for the Christmas holiday.

-The most active group of buyers reside in large cities or villages and are 29-49 years old.
-More than 70% of Polish buyers use price-comparison services, such Ceneo, owned by Allegro.
-Most buyers usually cross-search offers in marketplaces, shops and on social media before making a purchase.
-Polish buyers are very price sensitives and increasingly use the “buy now pay later” option.
-The average e-consumer spends an equivalent of $80 a month.
-Polish e-consumers appreciate local e-commerce solutions, such as Allegro and local shops, and the majority of online shopping is still done locally.
-Cross-border online shopping currently accounts for 30% of all transactions and continues to grow.
-Poles mostly look for products unavailable locally or which can be bought at better prices.
+The average Polish consumer spends $370 online per month, close to the EU average ($373).
+Polish e-consumers appreciate local e-commerce solutions, such as Allegro and local shops, and most of the online shopping is still done locally.
+Cross-border online shopping currently accounts for 30 percent of all transactions and continues to grow.
+Poles mostly look for products unavailable locally or which can be bought at better prices online.

 Delivery preferences are parcel lockers, which are the cheapest delivery option, and courier services.
 In addition to parcel lockers, e-commerce platforms often offer drop off/pick-up parcel services at shops and retail stores.